An Advanced Scrum Master Class

 - How the Scrum principles and values help guide Scrum Masters in the decisions they make

-- How the Scrum Master acts as a servant-leader and improve their ability in this role
+- How the Scrum Master acts as a servant-leader and improves their ability in this role

 - What the Scrum Master can do to support Development Teams and Product Owners to become more effective